-For 1983 and later years mean weight at age in the catch is calculated as the weighted average for the sampled catches.
-For the earlier period (1946-1982) mean weight at age in catches is set equal to mean weight at age in the stock (ICES 2001).
+For 1983 and later years mean weight at age in the catch is calculated as the weighted average for the sampled catches for age 1-11.
+For age 12 and older some smoothing of data is needed but the procedure for that has not been settled yet, the AFWG 2017 report describes the approach taken in the 2017 assessment For the earlier period (1946-1982) mean weight at age in catches is set equal to mean weight at age in the stock (ICES 2001).